Annual Services Survey

 It is helpful to note that the year-to-year variations obtained from the results of this survey may be due, on some occasions (to a greater or lesser degree), to changes in the structure of the corresponding reference populations (for example, changes in activity in certain Enterprises that consequently mean that they are classified in a different activity sector to the previous year, etc.), so, not necessarily in all cases, the changes mentioned can be directly associated with a change (increase or decrease), of the same magnitude, in the manufacturing activity of the set of businesses of a certain sector or sub-population.

 Finally, it must be highlighted that the release of this statistic is not exclusively limited to the tables offered here or covered in the publication.
 Safeguarding the restrictions derived from statistical secrecy or from the fact that the survey is sample-based, the existing computing procedures allow for tailored requests for aggregated data to be dealt with, which may be provided in the medium or format chosen by the user.

 The request is made through the Information Area:

 - 10.7Quality documentation

-Pursuant to Regulations 275/2010 of the Commission and 295/2008 of the European Parliament and Council, the European Commission (Eurostat) assesses the quality of the data provided and publishes reports on the quality of European statistics.
+Based on REGULATION (EU) 2019/2152 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on European business statistics, the European Commission (Eurostat) evaluates the quality of the data transmitted and publishes reports on the quality of the European statistics.
 To this end, each country provides information on the variation coefficients for the characteristics collected therein and with the level of disaggregation requested, as well as non-response data.
 The quality report contains both quantitative and qualitative information.
-Eurostat provides information on the main quantitative indicators, calculated from the data provided by Member States.

 This standardised methodological report contains, in sections 10.6 to 17, the elements of what constitutes the "User-oriented quality report" for this operation.